-That title is a bold statement, but honestly, this really is the best spaghetti and meatballs there ever was.
+That title is a bold statement, but honestly, these really are Best Spaghetti and Meatballs There Ever Was.
 Just read the dozens of reader comments below!

-1. Saltine cracker crumbs
+- saltine cracker crumbs

-2. A ground beef and Italian sausage combination
+- ground beef and Italian sausage combination

-Now…the sauce.
 This was always where my main problem was.
-I could never get the sauce to the right flavor or consistency, and after talking to my Mom and re-making it her way I found out it was because I wasn’t using red wine and I was using whole canned tomatoes instead of tomato paste which was making for a slightly watery, less flavorful sauce.
+I could never get the sauce to the right flavor or consistency, and after talking to my Mom and re-making it her way, I found out it was because I wasn’t using red wine and I was using whole canned tomatoes instead of tomato paste, which was making for a slightly watery, less flavorful sauce.
 Now, I use tomato paste in almost all of my sauces – pizza sauce, marina sauce, soups, stews – the depth of flavor it adds is unbelievable, almost like you’ve been letting it cook for hours and hours – of course you don’t have to let people know that wasn’t the case….